n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-08-20-intro-offensive.md

 ```
 >If you'd like more information on gobuster please visit the [OJ Reeves github repo](https://github.com/OJ/gobuster)

->Now you should be able to run the following replacing `machine-ip` with the ip from the machine you were given.
+>Now you should be able to run the following replacing `machine-ip` with the ip from the machine you were given

 ```shell